Odisseia (TV series)

 Odisseia is a Portuguese comedy television series.
-It premiered January 20, 2013, on RTP1.
+It originally aired on RTP1 in 2013.

 Concept

 The series has two different plots.
 In the main storyline, the series follows a fictionalized version of Bruno and Gonçalo on a journey through Portugal.
 The second plot is the writers plot.
 In this one, Bruno and Gonçalo, as writers, discuss with the producer and the director about the scenes they are writing.